 Recommended Wineries in Croatia: Coronica, Clai, Kozlović, Matošević, Vina Laguna

-A cousin of Refosco dal Peduncolo Rosso, Teran is a Croatian red wine grape widely planted in the northwest corner of Istria–an area that boasts mineral-rich, red clay soils known as Terra Rosa.
+A cousin of Refosco dal Peduncolo Rosso, Teran is a Croatian common indigenous red grape variety widely planted in the northwest corner of Istria–an area that boasts mineral-rich, red clay soils known as Terra Rosa.

 Teran tends to produce dark-colored wines with wild berry and iron flavors.
 Fans of acidic Italian red wines will feel right at home when drinking this wine.
 Wines made from Teran pair well with rich-flavored food such as pasta with truffle, a famous dish in Istria.